Chugach may have a check for you

 Margins are reinvested in the cooperative and used to hold down expenses before eventually being returned to the members of record.
 The cycle Chugach uses to invest, use and return margins is about 20 years.

-Last November the Chugach board of directors authorized the return of $4.8 million, the last of the capital credits on the books from 1987, a year in which retail members shared $7 million in margins.
-A similar action by the board in 2005 authorized the return of $2.2 million of the 1987 capital credits.
+Last December the Chugach board of directors authorized the return of nearly $5 million, the last of the retail capital credits on the books from 1988, and a portion of the credits earned in 1989.
+A similar action by the board in 2006 authorized the return of $2.4 million of the 1988 capital credits.

-Chugach mailed checks to members of record from 1987 after the board authorized retirements.
+Chugach mailed checks to members of record from 1988 after the board authorized retirements.
 Postcard notices were mailed to members who had not cashed a check from an earlier retirement.
 Many of the checks were either not cashed or were returned as undeliverable.
-In all, about 15,000 members of record are still eligible for their share of about $933,000 in unclaimed capital credits.
+In all, about 13,000 members of record are still eligible for their share of about $1.3 million in unclaimed capital credits.

-The list will run as an insert in the Anchorage Daily News on June 3, 10, 17 and 24.
+The list will run as an insert in the Anchorage Daily News on June 1, 8, 15 and 22.
 It will also include a form so that if a person's name appears on the list, or if someone has information that may help Chugach locate someone listed, the form may be completed and forwarded to Chugach.
-The list and form will also be available online June 1 at Chugach's home page at www.chugachelectric.com.
+The list and form will also be available online June 1 at Chugach's home page atwww.chugachelectric.com.

 Chugach is the largest electric utility in Alaska, providing power for Alaskans throughout the Railbelt through retail, wholesale and economy energy sales.